koenrane/KR-new-site/content/2019-review-rewrite-seeking-power-is-often-robustly.md

 One year later, I remain excited about this post, from its ideas, to its formalisms, to its implications.
 I think it helps us formally understand [part of the difficulty of the alignment problem](https://www.lesswrong.com/s/7CdoznhJaLEKHwvJW/p/w6BtMqKRLxG9bNLMr).
 This formalization of power and the [_Attainable Utility Landscape_](https://www.lesswrong.com/s/7CdoznhJaLEKHwvJW/p/fj8eyc7QzqCaB8Wgm) have together given me a [novel frame for understanding alignment and corrigibility](/non-obstruction-a-simple-concept-motivating-corrigibility).

-Since last December, I’ve spent several hundred hours expanding the formal results and rewriting [the paper](https://arxiv.org/pdf/1912.01683.pdf); I’ve generalized the theorems, added rigor, and taken great pains to spell out what the theorems do and do not imply.
-For example, the main paper is 9 pages long; in Appendix B, I further dedicated _3.5 pages_ to exploring the nuances of the formal definition of ‘power-seeking’ (Definition 6.1).
+Since last December, I've spent several hundred hours expanding the formal results and rewriting [the paper](https://arxiv.org/pdf/1912.01683.pdf); I've generalized the theorems, added rigor, and taken great pains to spell out what the theorems do and do not imply.
+For example, the main paper is 9 pages long; in Appendix B, I further dedicated _3.5 pages_ to exploring the nuances of the formal definition of ‘power-seeking' (Definition 6.1).

-However, there are a few things I wish I’d gotten right the first time around.
-Therefore, I’ve restructured and rewritten much of the post.
-Let’s walk through some of the changes.
+However, there are a few things I wish I'd gotten right the first time around.
+Therefore, I've restructured and rewritten much of the post.
+Let's walk through some of the changes.

-## ‘Instrumentally convergent’ replaced by ‘robustly instrumental’
+## ‘Instrumentally convergent' replaced by ‘robustly instrumental'

 [Like](/math-that-clicks-look-for-two-way-correspondences) [many](/what-counts-as-defection) good things, this terminological shift was prompted by a critique from Andrew Critch.

-Roughly speaking, this work considered an action to be ‘instrumentally convergent’ if it’s very probably optimal, with respect to a probability distribution on a set of reward functions.
+Roughly speaking, this work considered an action to be ‘instrumentally convergent' if it's very probably optimal, with respect to a probability distribution on a set of reward functions.
 For the formal definition, see Definition 5.8 in the paper.

 This definition is natural.
 You can even find it echoed by Tony Zador in the [_Debate on Instrumental Convergence_](https://www.lesswrong.com/posts/WxW6Gc6f2z3mzmqKs/debate-on-instrumental-convergence-between-lecun-russell):